 Carolyn Clay is Secretary of The Boston Theater Critics Association.
 She was for many years theater editor and chief drama critic for the Boston Phoenix.
 An actress gone over to the dark side, she graduated from Denison University and holds a Master of Fine Arts degree from Boston University, where her mentor was Elliot Norton.
 While still in graduate school, she began writing theater and book reviews for Boston After Dark.
 In 1973 she joined the staff of the Boston Globe as a cultural reporter.
 She became theater editor of the Phoenix in 1975 and wrote for the paper until its demise in 2013.
 Her writing about the arts has also appeared in England’s Tatler magazine, New York’s 7 Days, the New York Times, and Esquire, New York, and Boston magazines.
 A past recipient of the prestigious George Jean Nathan Award for dramatic criticism, she is currently a theater critic for WBUR's The ARTery.

-Don Aucoin is the chief theater critic of The Boston Globe and a coauthor of the top-10 New York Times best-seller “Last Lion: The Fall and Rise of Ted Kennedy” (Simon & Schuster, 2009).
+Don Aucoin is Theater Critic and Arts Critic-at-Large of The Boston Globe and a coauthor of the The New York Times top-10 best-seller “Last Lion: The Fall and Rise of Ted Kennedy” (Simon & Schuster, 2009).
 His story on race relations in Boston is included in “Best Newspaper Writing 2006-2007.”
 In 2000, Aucoin was one of a dozen U.S. journalists selected to be a Nieman Fellow at Harvard University.
 As a member of the Globe's City Hall and State House bureaus, he covered mayoral, gubernatorial, and congressional campaigns as well as the 1994 and 1996 contests for US Senate.
 As a TV critic and reporter, he covered the news and entertainment sides of the television industry from 1997-2000.
-His story for the Boston Globe Magazine about the struggle of an intellectually disabled man to live independently in the community earned a national award from the Sunday Magazine Editors Association, and he has won two United Press International awards, for breaking-news coverage and column-writing.
+His story for The Boston Globe Magazine about the struggle of an intellectually disabled man to live independently in the community earned a national award from the Sunday Magazine Editors Association, and he has won two United Press International awards, for breaking-news coverage and column-writing.
 Aucoin was among the Globe reporters who earned the 2003 Taylor Family Award for Fairness in Newspapers for coverage of the sex-abuse crisis in the Catholic church.
 He is a member of the adjunct faculty at Boston College, where he teaches feature writing.
-Follow his reviews online at .
+Follow his reviews online at www.bostonglobe.com.

 Terry Byrne has been covering the Boston arts scene for two decades, first at the Boston Herald, then for WGBH TV's Greater Boston and currently at the Boston Globe and ArtsFuse.
 Her work as a critic has been featured in a segment on ABC-TV's 20/20.
 She earned her MFA in Playwriting from Boston University in 2010, where she received a Robert Pinsky Global Travel Fellowship.
 She is also a resident scholar at Brandeis University’s Women’s Studies Research Center.